lightvector/gtpmatch/README.md

 (A decent chunk of this library was implemented or edited by Claude Code, with a lot of manual editing and work as well)

+This library depends on sgfmill (`pip install sgfmill`) https://github.com/mattheww/sgfmill for sgf file handling, but doesn't depend on anything else.

 ## Main Files

 * **gtpmatch.py** is the core library for launching bots and playing games and saving the sgf